ethereum/hive/README.md

 ### Smoke testing new clients

-To quickly check if a client adheres to the requirements of `hive`, there is a smoke test that will initialize a client with some pre-configured states and query it from the various RPC endpoints.
+To quickly check if a client adheres to the requirements of `hive`, there is a suite of smoke test validations and simulations that just initialize clients with some pre-configured states and query it from the various RPC endpoints.

 ```
 $ hive --smoke go-ethereum:master
 ...
+Validation results:
 {
   "go-ethereum:master": {
     "pass": [
-      "smoke/genesis-only",
       "smoke/genesis-chain",
-      "smoke/genesis-chain-blocks"
+      "smoke/genesis-chain-blocks",
+      "smoke/genesis-only"
+    ]
+  }
+}
+...
+Simulation results:
+{
+  "go-ethereum:master": {
+    "pass": [
+      "smoke/single-node"
     ]
   }
 }